 - Neverwinter Nights: When the city of Neverwinter is hit by the Wailing Death plague, several cultists working for the Big Bad infiltrate the city disguised as priests.
 They hide amongst the priests and healers that are trying to provide legitimate help, and offer "blessings" which they claim will protect people from the plague, but are actually helping to spread it.

-- In SCP Foundation, "SCP-1521 - The Most Holy Bank of His Holiness Pope Leo the Tenth, Saint in Waiting" some Ambiguously Human entities works in a Roman style building that's only visible to certain people.
-They use things like faith, prayers and a bath in holy water to help people.
+- In SCP Foundation, "SCP-1521 - The Most Holy Bank of His Holiness Pope Leo the Tenth, Saint in Waiting" some Ambiguously Human entities work in a Roman-style building that's only visible to certain people.
+They use things like faith, prayers, and a bath in holy water to help people.
 It's all a scam and the treatments don't work.

-- In The Simpsons episode "Faith Off", the family run into a faith healer who slaps people to "cure" them, and is believable mostly because everyone presents minor ailments (like smoking) heavily subject to the placebo effect.
-He and Bart successfully remove a bucket from Homer's head, making Bart genuinely think himself to having faith healing powers.
+- In The Simpsons episode "Faith Off", the family runs into a faith healer who slaps people to "cure" them and is believable mostly because everyone presents minor ailments (like smoking) heavily subject to the placebo effect.
+He and Bart successfully remove a glued-on bucket from Homer's head, making Bart genuinely think himself to having faith healing powers (Lisa attributes this to the hot tent melting the glue and expanding the bucket).
 He realizes he doesn't when he tells Milhouse his eyes are fixed, causing him to get in an accident.